Benefits of belly wrapping after pregnancy

 Can lose elasticity over time

-May not provide as much customized compression
+May not provide as much customized support

 How To Use a Hospital-Style Velcro Binder: